tektechnologies/Instructor-Prep/201/class6.md

 3. What is going on with that string.
 4. Instead of single qoutes and plus sign
 5. Use back tics, by the one key.
-6. Using dollar sign and curly brac to pull in those variables.
+6. Using dollar sign and curly braces to pull in those variables.
-7. Template literal: uss backticks instead of single qoutes.
+7. Template literal: use backticks instead of single qoutes.
 8. Using backticks alert me as a dev that something weird is about to happen.
 If I am writing a regular string, I will just write it as a string.
 9. The template literal does make things shorter and more readable and I can more easily see what the out come of the line will be.

-#### TODO: Write your code here
+#### start with this problem
 ```
 function multiply(a,b){
     return [a * b, `The product of ${a} and ${b} is ${a * b}. `];